abearcodes/Valheim/ABearCodes.Valheim.SimpleRecycling/ThunderStoreResources/README.md

 # Default value: true
 UnstackableItemsAlwaysReturnAtLeastOneResource = true

+## If enabled, recycling will also check for the required crafting station type and level.
+## If disabled, will ignore all crafting station requirements altogether.
+## Enabled by default, to keep things close to how Valheim operates.
+# Setting type: Boolean
+# Default value: true
+RequireExactCraftingStationForRecycling = true

 ## If enabled and recycling an item would yield 0 of any material,
 ## instead you will receive 1.
 If disabled, you get nothing.
 # Setting type: Boolean